thin fashion models

 The fashion industry often prioritizes size over health when casting models or deciding what looks stylish, creating an unhealthy environment for both the designers and models involved.
 Body shaming marginalized groups is unacceptable, regardless of their size and shape.
 The issue has become so grave that several countries have implemented laws against underweight models.
 Fashion professionals must recognize the importance of inclusion while considering new ideas that promote healthy appearances and lifestyles.

-Our society is embracing body positivity more than ever before; yet many brands still exclude plus-size models from runway shows despite evidence indicating they could generate an increase in revenue for these brands.
-It isn’t enough to tokenize one or two plus-size models if they don’t accurately represent larger markets or offer size-inclusive clothing options for everyone.
+Our society is embracing body positivity more than ever before.
+Yet, many brands still exclude plus-size models from runway shows despite evidence indicating they could generate an increase in revenue for these brands.
+Tokenizing one or two plus-size models isn’t enough if they don’t accurately represent larger markets or offer everyone-size-inclusive clothing options.
 Brands need to invest more effort into understanding their customers’ needs and promoting different concepts of beauty beyond just thinness with diverse casting.

 “The only time models are allowed to have curves is when it’s scoliosis from carrying the weight of the fashion industry on their shoulders.”